Skip to main content

 Available Groups

-Use nono policy groups to list all available security groups.
+Use nono profile groups to list all available security groups.
 To see details for a specific group:

-Groups are referenced by name in the security.groups field.
+Groups are referenced by name in the groups.include field.
 See Profiles & Groups for the full group taxonomy and built-in group list.

 Common Patterns